 PowerPoint Presentations of Selected Topics in the History of Chemistry and Related Science

 As a student, I always wanted to know how the terms and concepts we learned about originated.
 I was fortunate to have had an undergraduate course in the history and philosophy of science.
 That course was taught by a recent graduate in the field who was very enthusiastic about the subject.
 (Unfortunately, my undergraduate institution did not value such courses and such instructors were not granted tenue.
-Also that course was eventually discontinued.)
+That course was eventually discontinued.)
 As a result, I became interested in the history of chemistry and science.

 Living in Philadelphia, Pennsylvania, I has access to a number of bookstores selling second-hand and out-of-print, and rare books and, in some instances, rare prints of scientists and scientific apparatus and processes.
 (At that time, many science related books were very inexpensive.)
 I also had access to rare books at the University of Pennsylvania Edgar Fahs Smith Collection, The American Philosophical Society, The Franklin Institute of Philadelphia Library (no longer in existence), and the Free Library of Philadelphia rare book collection.
 As a educator, I often had access to wander the stacks in some of these libraries or, at least, free access to materials.